Covenant Health Park

-Covenant Health Park is a 6,355-seat multiuse ballpark and soccer stadium in Knoxville, Tennessee.
-The stadium serves as the home baseball park of the Double-A Knoxville Smokies of the Southern League and One Knoxville SC, a Division III soccer team.
+Covenant Health Park is a 6,355-seat multi-purpose stadium in Knoxville, Tennessee.
+The stadium serves as the home baseball park of the Double-A Knoxville Smokies of the Southern League and One Knoxville SC, a Division III soccer team in USL League One.
 The stadium is situated within the Magnolia Avenue Warehouse District, just east of Knoxville's Old City.
 The ballpark opened on April 15, 2025, when the Smokies played the Chattanooga Lookouts.
 The stadium replaced Smokies Stadium for the Knoxville Smokies and Regal Soccer Stadium for One Knoxville SC.

 History

 Plans started as early as 2016 for Randy Boyd to bring the Tennessee Smokies back to Knoxville.
 The Smokies were last in Knoxville in 2000 at Bill Meyer Stadium before moving to Sevier County.
 The idea resurfaced in 2019 when the city talked to Boyd Sports about potentially coming back to the city.

 In August 2020, Boyd Sports unveiled plans, designed by Populous, partnered with the architect of record GEM Associated Architects which included Design Innovation Architects and BarberMcMurry Architects, for a new ballpark on the site of an abandoned Lay's meat packing plant.
 The initial cost would be US$65 million, entirely funded by the city and county.
 Boyd promised millions in private development around the ballpark, including apartments and community spaces.

 After approval from the city, county, and the newly formed sports authority in 2021, the Knoxville-Knox County Sports Authority approved a plan to sell $65 million in bonds to fund a portion of the project.
 The total projected cost of Covenant Health Park is $114 million, funded through a combination of local government bonds, a state grant, investment earnings, and contributions from Boyd Sports founder Randy Boyd.
 Construction is being overseen by Denmark Construction.

 On August 27, 2024, Boyd Sports and Covenant Health announced a 20-year naming rights agreement had been reached for an undisclosed fee.
 The stadium was named Covenant Health Park.

+On April 16, 2026, four new statues honoring local African American luminaries of Knoxville were unveiled outside of the stadium, increasing the total number of monuments to 11.
+These statues depict painter Beauford Delaney, singer Ida Cox, poet Nikki Giovanni, and artist Ruth Cobb Brice.